gutenbergtools/gutenbergsite/site/help/mobile.md

 1. Read the eBook online.
 All the devices we know about have the ability to display Web pages, and that is one of the formats available for nearly every Project Gutenberg eBook.
 2. Download eBooks directly to your device over the Internet.
 If your device is Internet-enabled, just visit the catalog landing page for a book, and download one of the formats your device can display.
 Here is a sample catalog landing page: [www.gutenberg.org/ebooks/11](/ebooks/11).
 Use the author/title search boxes on every page at www.gutenberg.org to find eBooks you are interested in.
 3. Download to your computer, and transfer (i.e., "side load") to your device.
 This might be done with a USB cable, Bluetooth, or another method.
-4. Use a third party site (including some for-fee sites), which facilitate getting files onto your device.
+4. Use a third party site or app (including some for-fee sites or apps), which facilitate getting files onto your device.
+Note that Project Gutenberg does not have any apps, and there are never logins or fees from Project Gutenberg.
 5. Other methods, as supported by your device.
 For example, the Kindle supports an email method to transform and receive files.

 ## Search For Guidance
 Many articles have been written on different approaches to getting Project Gutenberg content onto different devices.
 Use your favorite search site to look for guidance.
-These include articles on specific devices, as well on how convert Gutenberg files to other formats.[This article](http://www.makeuseof.com/tag/3-good-online-sources-free-ebooks-free-app-read/) at makeuseof.com describes conversion for Project Gutenberg content.
+These include articles on specific devices, as well on how convert Gutenberg files to other formats.
+We don't try to maintain a list of links here, since the articles tend to evolve rapidly as new devices and software come out.
+Instead, use your favorite web search engine to find the details you need.

 These Wikipedia links have information, listings, and comparisons that may be useful:
 * [Comparison of e-readers](https://en.wikipedia.org/wiki/Comparison_of_e-readers)